Ph: (03) 5750 1000

-Bright, Mount Beauty and Myrtleford participate in a rotating on call roster for the weekends.
-From Friday night until Monday morning, one doctor is on-call for all three towns.
-You should still attend Bright Hospital in the first instance.
+Bright and Myrtleford participate in a rotating on call roster for the weekends.
+From Friday night until Monday morning, one doctor is on-call for both towns.
+You should always attend Bright Hospital in the first instance.
 The staff will contact the duty doctor and you will be advised how to proceed.

 It is very important that we have your up to date contact details at the surgery.
 If you move house, change phone numbers or receive a new Medicare card in the mail please ensure you let the reception staff know.
 It is also very important that you keep your doctor up to date with any changes to your health.

 The Bright Medical Centre has reminder systems in place for lots of different health conditions with the underlying benefit of preventative care.
 If you have your PAP smear at our clinic, you will be placed on a reminder system and sent a letter when your next test is due.
 If you are over 75 years of age, you will be on a reminder system for an annual health assessment by our practice nurse.
 If you are a diabetic, have heart disease or cancer you may be placed on a reminder system for regular check-ups with your GP and other allied health personnel.
 It is important that you take notice of your reminder letters and ring to make an appointment when you get a letter.